Go is a language supporting built-in concurrent programming.

 No!
 The reason is Go runtime doesn't guarantee the write of x

-happens before the read of x
+happens before the read of x for sure.

 Under certain conditions, such as most CPU resources are consumed by